stereoplegic/structor/docs/integrating-with-create-react-app.md

 Instead it can be integrated with any other project.
 But there is a requirement to the structure of the source code.

 > **Note** Structor uses a self-contained structure for React/Redux components.
-You may learn more about this structure from the [Working with code](https://github.com/ipselon/structor/blob/master/docs/working-with-code.md#working-with-code) chapter.
+You may learn more about this structure from the [Working with code](https://github.com/ipselon/structor/blob/master/docs/working-with-code.md#working-with-code) chapter of the Structor's User Guide.
 And if you are going to use the source code generators in Structor or install presets of components from Structor Market, you should use the recommended source code structure.

-An integration point with the project's source code is a root directory of that source code.
+An integration point with a project is a root directory of the source code.
 Webpack 2 in the Structor's guts wants to know where all files are and how they are related to each other.

 That's why Structor is asking you about the source root directory during the installation,